 Not all temporary fence panels are made equal.
-There can be a huge difference to the make and quality from panel to panel, supplier to supplier.
+There can be a huge difference in the make and quality from panel to panel, supplier to supplier.
 And it’s important to know what the differences are and how you can spot the differences to determine if you are getting what you paid for, you’re not getting ripped off and your temporary fencing is adequately covering the job you’ve intended it for.

 Many times we are called out by a client to replace an existing temporary fence install that is just not up to the job at hand.
 Or, we will be out on-site and see dodgy fence panels in action.
 When it comes to temporary fence hire, the quality of the product needs to be considered when you are hiring.